 Discover your wild in our quiet untouched and undisturbed lands.
-Our pristine mesas and mountains provide people at all levels of outdoors experience with opportunities for world-class hunting and fishing, hiking, biking, trail running, and many other outdoor recreation activities.
+Our pristine mesas and mountains provide people with all levels of outdoors experience with opportunities for world-class hunting and fishing, hiking, biking, trail running, and many other outdoor recreation activities.
 The Purgatoire River flows through Trinidad, offering excellent fishing opportunities, quiet strolls, and meditation spots along the Riverwalk.

-We are also very excited to be in the initial stages of developing Colorado’s 42nd state park, Fisher’s Peak State Park, which now has several trails open to the public, with many more recreational opportunities to come.
+We are also very excited to be in the initial stages of developing Colorado’s 42nd state park, Fisher’s Peak State Park, which now has two trails open to the public, with many more recreational opportunities to come.
 Further details on this wonderful development are provided below, or you can visit the park’s website directly to follow along with the progress.

 Fisher’s Peak State Park

 Trinidad is the proud home to Fisher’s Peak, Colorado’s 42nd State Park, which is an idea that began in early 2019 with the purchase of 19,200 acres of land from a private owner and has now morphed into the creation of Colorado’s newest and 2nd largest State Park.
 Now owned and managed by the Colorado Parks and Wildlife, work has begun with many partners to prioritize the protection of the park’s natural, scenic, cultural and biological values while planning the development of enjoyable and meaningful outdoor recreation.